The German Diary Archive

 Nearby Attractions

-1. Emmendingen Castle: A historic site that offers insight into the region’s past, the castle features beautiful architecture and scenic views of the surrounding landscape.
+1. Emmendingen Castle: This historic site offers a glimpse into the region’s past, surrounded by serene gardens and scenic views.

 Insider Tips